influxdata/influxdb/docs/design.md

 #### REST
 We'll use swagger interface definition to specify API and JSON validation.
 The goal is to emphasize designing to an interface facilitating parallel development.

+At first, we'll autogenerate the http server in go from the swagger definition.
+This will free the team up from implementing the http validation, etc. and work strictly on business logic.
+Towards the end of the development cycle we'll implement the http routing and JSON validation.

 #### Queries

 Features would include: